dr-carlos/Secret-Hitler/README.md

 ## Start game

-To start a game use -startgame private <number of players>.
+To start a game use /sh startgame private <number of players>.
 A new game channel will be created.
-Execute -invite <playername> to add a player to this game.
+Execute /sh invite <playername> to add a player to this game.
 After all players joined the game will start.

 ## Discord API Documentation
 https://discordpy.readthedocs.io/en/latest/index.html